Couplemate Caravan Electric Brakes and Magnets made Simple

 Check this and insert 6.4 amps for two magnets and 6 meters of cable.
 Click here.

 Finally, do not wire across the axle as this method requires more copper and creates copper losses and therefore, more voltage loss.
-Wire the cable down inside each chassis rail, drill a hole near the magnet tails exit the frame rail, with the supply cable.
+Wire the cable down inside each chassis rail.
+Drill a hole near the magnet tails then exit the frame rail, with the supply cable.

 Alternatively, if cabling is wired across the axle, increase the size of this cable to reduce voltage loss.
 If not wired correctly, the magnet at the end of the line will not brake correctly.

-The off-road magnets are essential when traveling on corrugated roads.
+The off-road magnets are essential when travelling on corrugated roads.